Pimpowashere/Pimpowashere/README.md

 Im a silly artist

-Current hyperfixation: Lego monkie kid
+Current hyperfixation: Lego monkie kid and Ninjago...

 Just so you know i may not talk much when u first interact with me, my mental healt rlly sucks so interact with caution, pls and ty.